Mueller team questions deputy AG amid probe of Comey firing | New Country 923

 The people who discussed the conversation with Rosenstein, first reported by The Wall Street Journal, spoke on condition of anonymity to discuss an ongoing investigation.
 Mueller’s team of investigators reports to Rosenstein, who oversaw the Justice Department’s Russia investigation following the recusal of Attorney General Jeff Sessions.

-Rosenstein told The Associated Press in June that he would recuse from oversight of Mueller’s investigation, though he has not done so as of Tuesday and it was not clear when or if he intended to.
+Rosenstein told The Associated Press in June that he would recuse from oversight of Mueller’s investigation if necessary and warranted, though he has not done so as of Tuesday and it was not clear when or if he intended to.

 “As the Deputy Attorney General has said numerous times, if there comes a time when he needs to recuse, he will,” the Justice Department said in a statement Tuesday night.